CodingAvenue/codestop-course-php-oop/content/Visibility/Visibility.q.md

 /// type=SS, answer=[4]

-Which statement is true about the `protected` keyword?
+Which statement is true about the `protected` visibility keyword?

  - It sets the accessibility of the class properties and methods everywhere.